Accepting and Rejecting

 3. Optionally add **deficiency notices** to document specific problems (see [Reviewing a Filing](/clerk-guide/reviewing-a-filing.md#adding-deficiency-notices)).

-4. Click **Confirm Reject**.
+4. Click **Reject Filing**.

 When you confirm: